nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     1. Prerequisites: List all customers using the `list` command.
 Multiple customers in the list.

     1. Test case: `add n/Bob Ang p/88765432 e/bobhnd@example.com a/John street, block 123, #01-01 b/1998 07 10  t/friend c/BMW+Coupe|2030 01 01 c/Porsche+SUV|2030 01 01 cp/MercedesBenz+SUV` <br>
-       Expected: contact with name 'Alex Yeoh' is added to the list.
+       Expected: contact with name 'Bob Ang' is added to the list.
 Details of the added contact shown in the status message.
 Timestamp in the status bar is updated.

     1. Test case: `add Alex Yeoh`<br>